epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rke.md

     For test environments.
     This should work on any kubernetes distribution.
-    Epinio will try to create a magic wildcard DNS domain, e.g. **10.0.0.1.omg.howdoi.website**.
+    Epinio will try to create a magic wildcard DNS domain, for example, **10.0.0.1.omg.howdoi.website**.

 1. [DNS setup](../../installation/dns_setup.md)

     For test and production environments.
-    You will define a system domain, e.g. **test.example.com**.
+    You will define a system domain, for example, **test.example.com**.

     Then, continue with the [Epinio installation process](../../installation/install_epinio.md).